Medical Toxicology

 What should I do if my pet chews on an AAA battery?

-Is corrosion from a AAA battery dangerous to touch?
+Is corrosion from an AAA battery dangerous to touch?

 Answer: Yes, corrosion from an AAA battery can be dangerous to touch because it often contains caustic chemicals like potassium hydroxide.
-These substances can cause skin irritation or burns, so handling corroded batteries carefully and washing hands thoroughly afterward is important (Harrison Luttrell et al., 2021).
+These chemicals can irritate skin or burn it; hence, handling corroded batteries carefully and thoroughly cleaning hands later on is crucial.
+(Harrison Luttrell et al., 2021).

 Should I be worried if a battery leaks in a device?

 Answer: If a battery leaks inside a device, it is important to clean it carefully and avoid touching the leaking substance with bare skin.
-The leaked battery fluid can be corrosive and damaging to your device and health (Harrison Luttrell et al., 2021).
+Leaked battery fluid can be harmful to your health and equipment.
+(Harrison Luttrell et al., 2021).

 What are the risks of disposing of AAA batteries improperly?